gravcmspro/gravcmspro_dictionaries/components.en.md

   - [m-icon icon="fa-check"][/m-icon] In the **user/components** folder
   - [m-icon icon="fa-check"][/m-icon] In the Material plugin

-  Material plugin lookes for a component following the given order, so the first found wins.
+  The Material plugin looks for a component following the given order, so the first one found wins.

-  > Obviously you must not add a component of yours under the Material plugin, because it will be erased when a new release take place.
+  > Obviously, you must not add a component of yours under the Material plugin, because it will be erased when a new release takes place.

   Next, just add your code into that file and replace the properties you want to pass from the calling component.
 There are no limits to properties number.
 The shortcode content is always defined by the **<<m_content>>** placeholder.